gwharton/autocustomergroup/README.md

 <ul>
 <li>I havent done any testing on creating customers in the admin, or validating VAT numbers in admin.
 This will need looking at, at some point.</li>
 <li>Is it acceptable to use local currency.
 The law is 135GBP or 150EUR, but we would need currency conversion setting up for this to automatically convert from local to GBP/EUR.
 The law defines which currency rates you can use when converting the thresholds.
 Need to look into this.</li>
-<li>Need to consider the merchant is in NI and sending to the EU.
-Also when merchant is in EU and sending to NI.</li>
 <li>What can be done where orders are split into multiple shipments, individually below the threshold, but the order is above the threshold.</li>
 </ul>